 SpellCheckPlus is an unpopular but efficient grammar and spell-checking software.
-It also highlights your punctuation errors and gives you word form and contextual suggestions.
+It also highlights your punctuation errors and gives you word forms and contextual suggestions.

 SpellCheckPlus is quite different in its basic features compared to its competitors.
 While the suggestions are pretty much the same, the aesthetic and build of the website seem vintage.
-The speed and accuracy were commendable throughout the editing process.
+The speed and accuracy of the software was commendable throughout the editing process.

 It also has a feature of giving you a grammar score and a breakdown of all the mistakes and corrections.
 This can be particularly useful for non-native speakers to recognize common errors.

-SpellCheckPlus vocabulary learning tutorials available on their website.
+SpellCheckPlus vocabulary provides learning tutorials on their website.
 Linguistic principles and basic building blocks of a new language are available in this feature.

-SpellCheckPlus does not offer any personalized writing style suggestions, a dictionary, a repository of synonyms, and the grammar suggestions can be repetitive (don’t start a sentence with ‘but’) and there’s no place to mark exceptions to the rule if you want it.
+SpellCheckPlus does not offer any personalized writing style suggestions, a dictionary or a repository of synonyms.
+The grammar suggestions can often be repetitive (don’t start a sentence with ‘but’) and there’s no place to mark exceptions to the rule even if you want it.

 SpellCheckPlus is a free tool to use on their website with a limit of 2000 characters at a time.
 There is a Pro version available at $14.99/year with logged texts, a full-screen editor, no ads, and grammar exercises.
-Shared licenses, licenses for schools or academicians are also available at custom pricing.
+Pricing plans for shared licenses, permits for schools or academicians are also available at custom pricing.